grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Benjamin: Ok, let me guess, you want me to assign this return value to a variable and then assert its equality to... what exactly?

-Johnny: For now, to an expected value, which we don't know yet what's going to be, but we will worry later when it really blocks us.
+Johnny: For now, to an expected value, which we don't know yet what's going to be, but we will worry about it later when it really blocks us.

 Benjamin: Right.
 So here goes: